toniarnold/webhook/README.md

 3. Create two IFTTT applets with a `if this`-Button Widget and a `then that`-Webhook with method `POST` and Content Type `application/json` and the respective `wake` and `suspend` commands in the `example.json` format.
 4. Run the server in verbose mock mode (no communication with the Windows-PC) with `sudo webhook.py -m -v` and check the IFTTT applets.
 5. To double check run the server in production mode with just `sudo webhook.py`.
-6. run `sudo make install` to install the `webhook.service` as a system service.
+6. Run `sudo make install` to install the `webhook.service` as a system service.